GREEK LOVE IN THE NEAR EAST AND NORTH AFRICA SINCE ANTIQUITY

 The Oasis of Siwa in 1947-8, by Robin Maugham is one of several accounts of the pederasty practised in that remote part of Egypt, where it flourished on a par with heterosexuality and man/boy weddings were common.

 D. Drew & J. Drake, in their Boys for Sale.
-A Sociological Study of Boy Prostitution (New York, 1969) give accounts of boy prostitution in the Middle East, mostly Mecca, The Lebanon, Syria and Turkey from 1945.
+A Sociological Study of Boy Prostitution (New York, 1969) give accounts of boy prostitution in the Near East, mostly Mecca, The Lebanon, Syria, Turkey and Iran from 1945.

 In the same book, An American initiated in war-time Naples, 1943-67 includes a first-hand account of sex in the boy-brothels of Tangier in 1943.